Axnjr/SEM7/NLP.md

 - Discourse-Level Semantics: Explores the meaning of multiple sentences in a broader context.
 - World Knowledge: Uses external knowledge (e.g., databases, ontologies) to enhance understanding.
 Example: Knowing that "Paris" refers to a city in France, not a person.

+# 2. Lexical semantics:
+is a branch of linguistics and computational linguistics that focuses on the study of word meanings and their relationships.
+It aims to understand how individual words convey meaning, how meanings vary in different contexts, and how words relate to one another in a language.
+## Key Components of Lexical Semantics
+- **Word Meaning:** Investigates the meaning of individual words (lexemes) and how they are understood in isolation or context.
+    - **Example:** The word "bank" can mean a financial institution or the side of a river, depending on the context.

+- **Word Relationships:** Explores relationships between words, such as:
+    - **Synonymy:** Words with similar meanings (e.g., "big" and "large").
+    - **Antonymy:** Words with opposite meanings (e.g., "hot" and "cold").
+    - **Hyponymy:** Hierarchical relationships where one word is a subset of another (e.g., "sparrow" is a hyponym of "bird").
+    - **Meronymy:** Part-whole relationships (e.g., "wheel" is a part of "car").
+    - **Polysemy:** A single word having multiple related meanings (e.g., "light" as in "not heavy" and "illumination").
+    - **Homonymy:** Words with the same form but unrelated meanings (e.g., "bat" as in the animal and "bat" used in sports).

+- **Word Sense:** Each word can have multiple senses or meanings depending on context.
+    - **Example:**

+            The word "run" can mean:
+            To move quickly on foot.
+            To manage (e.g., "run a business").
+            To operate (e.g., "run a program").

+- **Semantic Roles:** Assign roles to words in a sentence to understand their function in conveying meaning.
+    - **Example:**

+            In "John gave Mary a book," the roles are:
+                John (giver)
+                Mary (recipient)
+                Book (item).